jedbur/jedbur.github.io/_posts/2024-10-29-georgian-elections.md

     Source: <a href="https://x.com/EuropeElects/status/1851183540991406458" > Europe Elects on X/Twitter. </a>
 </div>

-Intrigued by the discrepancies in rural & urban electoral data, I have carried out some further analysis, to see if we can find more smoking guns of fraud.
-The electoral dataset I used is available [here](https://www.electoral.graphics/en-us/Elections-and-Datasets/Navigator-for-Elections/with-datasets/georgia-the-parliament-2024), and the code I used to make the plots is available [on my github](https://github.com/jedbur/ge2024/).
+Intrigued by the discrepancies in rural & urban electoral data I have carried out some further analysis, to see if we can infer anything else.
+The electoral dataset I used is available [here](https://www.electoral.graphics/en-us/Elections-and-Datasets/Navigator-for-Elections/with-datasets/georgia-the-parliament-2024), and the code I used to make the plots is available [here](https://github.com/jedbur/ge2024/).
 I am neither a statistician nor a data scientist, however the beauty of plots is that those more experienced than me can use them to draw their own conclusions.

 &nbsp;